Rey-Urias/backrub/needles.md

 Code:

-- Would it be helpful to make it a case-insensitive search?
+- Would it be helpful to make a flag for case-insensitive search? (e.g., `findNeedles(String haystack, String[] needles, boolean case)`
 - Would it be helpful to include an index of where the word was found (I know this goes in a different direction and adds some complexity)
 - Is there a performance benefit if all needles were checked at once (e.g., instead of *Is the first word X?
 Is the second word X?
 Is the third word X?...
 Is the first word Y?...*   something like *Is the first word X or Y?
 Is the second word X or Y?
 Is the third word...*
 - Is there a benefit to a user-defined exception for the array size limit?, e.g.;